Glossary of cancer terms

 Vaccines: A drug that causes the immune system to respond to an infection or tumour.

-VEGF: Vascular Endothelial Growth Factor, or VEGF is a protein produced in increased amounts by cancer cells to promote the growth of vascular tissue.
+VEGF - Vascular endothelial growth factor: This is a protein produced in increased amounts by cancer cells to promote the growth of vascular tissue.

 Vein: A blood vessel that carries blood from the body back to the heart.

-Xeroderma Pigmentosum (XP) (Zero-derma, Pig-men-toe-sum): Individuals with XP are less able to repair damage caused to their skin by the suns UV rays, and so have a high risk of developing skin cancers including melanoma.
+XP - Xeroderma pigmentosum (Zero-derma, Pig-men-toe-sum): Individuals with XP are less able to repair damage caused to their skin by the sun's UV rays, and so have a high risk of developing skin cancers including melanoma.